xWynt3r/ats-info-bar/README.md

 ## Getting Started

+- Download the latest [Funbit/ets2-telemetry-server](https://github.com/Funbit/ets2-telemetry-server/tags) release.
+- Install as per the instructions on that repository.
 - Download the latest release from the release tab.
 - Unzip the contents into the `ets2-telemetry-server\server\Html` folder.
 - Allow the `dashboard-host.html` file to be overwritten.